Legal

 Directly

-We collect personal data which you directly provide to us, including through the 'contact us' form on our website or when you request our assistance via email, or over the telephone.
+We collect personal data which you directly provide to us, including through the contact form on our website, by email, or over the telephone.

 Indirectly

-We may collect personal data which you indirectly provide to us while interacting with us, such as when you use our website, in emails, over the telephone and in your online enquiries.
+We may collect personal data which you indirectly provide while interacting with us, such as through your use of our website, emails, telephone calls and online enquiries.

 From Third Parties

-We collect personal data from third parties, such as details of your use of our website from our analytics and cookie providers and marketing providers.
-See the "Cookies" section below for more detail on the use of cookies.
+We may collect personal data from third parties, such as analytics providers, cookie providers and marketing providers.
+See the Cookies section below for more detail.

 Purposes and Legal Bases for Processing

 We collect and process personal data about you only where we have legal bases for doing so under applicable laws.
-We rely on the following legal bases to process your personal data:
+We rely on the following legal bases:

-We process personal data to provide our Services, including to assess whether to take you on as a new client and to contact you about our Services.
+We process personal data to provide our Services, assess whether to take you on as a new client, and contact you about our Services.

-We process your personal data to comply with legal obligations, including anti-money laundering and anti-terrorism laws.
+We process personal data to comply with legal obligations, including anti-money laundering and anti-terrorism laws.

 Public Interest

-We may process your data where necessary for the public interest, including background verification and fraud prevention.
+We may process data where necessary in the public interest, including for background verification and fraud prevention.

 Legitimate Interests

-We process your personal data based on our legitimate interests, including to improve our Services, conduct analytics, and grow our business.
+We process personal data based on our legitimate interests, including improving our Services, conducting analytics and growing our business.

 Our Disclosures of Personal Data to Third Parties